 If you are shopping online, you have many options.
 Check out our regularly updated directory ‘Where To Buy CBD Hemp Buds In The UK’.

 The UK’s drug laws are outdated and misinformed.
 Not least, our cannabis laws, which have directly led to the undue suffering of many.
 Now, as the UK wakes up to the therapeutic potential of cannabis, CBD has been forced into the spotlight.
-And one of the most exciting and intriguing CBD products on the market today is CBD-rich hemp flowers.
+And one of the most exciting and intriguing CBD products on the market today is CBD-rich hemp flower.

 But there is some confusion surrounding their legality.